architect/arc.codes/src/views/docs/en/guides/developer-experience/local-development.md

 npm install @architect/functions
 ```

-3. From the project root start up the sandbox if it is not already running:
+3. From the project root start up the [sandbox](../../reference/cli/sandbox) if it is not already running:

 ```console
 arc sandbox
 ```

-Architect will hydrate your [shared code](/docs/en/guides/developer-experience/sharing-code) and run the updated Architect project.
+[`arc sandbox`](../../reference/cli/sandbox) will automatically [hydrate - that is, install needed dependencies](../../reference/cli/hydrate) - for every function making up your Architect project.

 > 📖 Read more about [dependency management](/docs/en/guides/developer-experience/dependency-management).